'A punitive ordinance': After tense debate, Guilford officials approve mask mandate

-GREENSBORO — County officials voted Thursday to impose an indoor mask mandate on all Guilford County residents, effective immediately, with fines for businesses that violate the rule ranging from $300 to $1,500 for multiple violations.
+GREENSBORO — Elected officials voted Thursday to impose a countywide indoor mask mandate, effective immediately, with fines for businesses that violate the rule ranging from $300 to $1,500.

 The Guilford County Board of Commissioners — acting in its dual role as the Guilford County Board of Health — voted 6-3 in favor of the mandate, which was drafted in response to an alarming rise in COVID-19 cases driven by the delta variant.